i0Ek3/co/README.md

 # co

-`co` is a Go tool to obfuscate the code, so we call it co(code obfuscation).
-But for now, co just support simple code obfuscation with my own encoding algorithm.
+`co` is a Go tool to obfuscate/deobfuscate the code, there are three algorithms you can choose to obfuscate/deobfuscate.
+But for now, co just support simple code obfuscation/deobfuscation with my own encoding/decoding algorithm, we'll add some complicated encoding/decoding algorithms later.

 - basic code obfuscation/deobfuscation
 - customize encoding/decoding algorithm